sverrirs/jekyll-paginate-v2/examples/02-category/README.md

 ```

 ## Structure
-The blog has one type of posts that can be found under the `cars/_posts` folder.
-This folder structure automatically assigns the category `cars` to all posts under it.
+The blog has two types of posts that can be found under `_posts/` and the `cars/_posts` folder.

+> The `cars/_posts` folder structure is handy as it automatically assigns the category `cars` to all posts under it.

 Users can then assign other categories to their posts by editing each post's front-matter as they see fit.